1-17 Basic concepts

 REFLECTING ON 3-DIMENSIONS – 5

-Each sweat gland in the skin is shaped like a small hollow tube whose wall is made up of cells.
+The sweat glands of the skin are shaped like small hollow tubes whose walls are made up of cells.

 Desktops and notebooks: Place the cursor over the figure to access another image.